 The game was still new when I discovered that something.
 This morning, I had grabbed a small blanket as a cape for warmth as the heater was beginning its cycle to push back the cool fall air.
 I had made my way down the darkened hall that my imagination has elongated and creep-ified with squeaky floor boards that I had almost mastered but not quite perfected where to step so no creaking sound would give me away.
 I had verified that all was well in the entry and behind the kitchen door.
 The dining and living rooms were too well lit to be exciting but I checked them anyway which brought me full circle back to – the hallway.
-I knew better than to prowl through my parents room and the room that contained my probationary sister was known too unwise to disturb.
+I knew better than to prowl through my parents room and the room that contained my probationary sister was best left undisturbed.
 Prowling back to my own room would completely defeat the game so I turned to consider my options.

 As I pulled the blanket cape closer around my neck, the heater vent made its presence know with a quiet blast of wonderfully warm air.
-There was a large TV cabinet about 2 feet away from the heater wall vent and this become one of my first brainstorms.
+There was a large TV cabinet about 6 inches from the heater wall vent and this become one of my first brainstorms.

 I could sit with my back to the TV cabinet and hold the edges of the blanket down with my arm and toes to make a near-perfect seal around the heater vent with just my head sticking out of – YES – my own personal sauna.
 Thus began a near-daily ritual that lasted well through the arrival of even a second sister and the first who tried, but usually failed to get up before me to claim this one perfect spot for enjoying that heater vent.